matklad/abont/README.md

 Alternatively, perhaps "just compile to WASM" is an answer?
 Doesn't seem so, as there are at least two blockers:

 * WASM still lacks component model (I think?).
-Binding compenents on the level of byte buffers is too low-level.
+Building compenents on the level of byte buffers is too low-level.
 * There isn't a default choice of a WASM-compiled scripting language.
 Even if we use WASM, we'd still want 90% of code to be in the same language.
 Rust feels a bit too low-level to write your `init.abont` in.

+Decision: keep it Rust.
+We _really_ need a proper high-iteration-speed scripting language here, but there isn't one, and building our own is a yak too hairy.
+Instead the plan:

+* Make strict separation about the API (window creation, etc), the engine realizing API in a form of graphical window, and the `abont` implementation, which uses the API, but doesn't depend (even transitively!) on the engine.
+* At some point later, allow user-scripts, by compiling them to .so/.wasm on the fly.
+* In the far future, pick a real scripting language to slowly transition to.

 ### Open-vs-Closed API